All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 How long do employers keep right to work documents?

-Employers keep all right to work documents for the duration of an employee’s employment.
+Employers keep these documents for the duration of an employee’s employment.

 Additionally, even if an employee has left an organisation, employers may keep these documents for auditing purposes, which can be a period of between 2 to 6 years (depending on the industry).